 Early in his life as an artist, Rothko's works featured various scenes and images of the bustling urban lifestyle.
 His paintings also exude some mystery, intense emotions and isolation.
 During the post-World War era, he began to feature images of survival and death because of the situations that prevailed at the time of war.
 There were also some paintings that included concepts that were rooted from various religions and ancient mythical themes.

 It is also worth noting that Rothko's works included creatures and elements that were rather outwordly in nature.
-These themes were partly due to the influence of the surrealists' concepts, particularly by Joan Miro, Salvador Dali and Max Ernst.
+These themes were partly due to the influence of the surrealists' concepts, particularly by Joan Miro, Paul Klee, Salvador Dali and Max Ernst.

 Along with Adolph Gottlieb, another artist, Rothko imbibed a strong concept of what art is, according to how they viewed it.
 He and Gottlieb believed that art should be an adventure of exploring an unknown and mysterious world.
 The two artists also favored more the simplified and direct expression of an intricate thought.